 Adjustable Hydraulic Bottom Out

-Super Deluxe Coil’s Adjustable Hydraulic Bottom Out also uses an orifice port featuring a tooled 3 mm adjuster to allow you to tune precisely how much bottom-out resistance you want.
-In Coil, we have a Hydraulic Bottom Out chamber and piston.
+Super Deluxe Coil’s (and now Vivid's) Adjustable Hydraulic Bottom Out also uses an orifice port featuring a tooled 3 mm adjuster to allow you to tune precisely how much bottom-out resistance you want.
+AHBO utilizes a Hydraulic Bottom Out chamber and piston.
 As the shock compresses, the piston moves up into the chamber, pushing oil through the Hydraulic Bottom Out port where the Hydraulic Bottom Out adjuster lives.
 There are five clicks of adjustment, from fully open (no bottom-out resistance) to fully closed (full bottom-out resistance).
 When the adjuster is closed, it increases the pressure building in the Hydraulic Bottom Out chamber, causing more damping as the shock enters the last 20% of travel.
-The theory is the same as what we discussed above with oil damping, just executed differently to accommodate design differences in Coil versus Air.
+The theory is the same as what we discussed above with oil damping, just executed differently to accommodate design differences in each of the shocks.

 Adjustable Hydraulic Bottom Out animation